LegionDark/Issues/README.md

 Failure to follow this template will result in your issue being closed without warning / response.

-# If you wish to request a password reset, or have lost login information:
+## If you wish to request a password reset, <br>or have lost login information:

 Contact staff **privately** either in the forum or in IRC (**not** publicly in the IRC channel, a forum post, or on github) **with your** ***account*** **name and the** ***replacement*** **password.**